Skip to content

 Christmas markets in German

 I was able to see good friends and reconnected with old Kindergarten friends over a steaming mug of mulled wine, and now Christmas may come.
+So, which ones did I enjoy on my trip?

 Erfurt

-If I could shout it from the roof I would: Erfurt has one of the prettiest Christmas markets you’ll ever see.
-It’s held in a large picturesque square, Domplatz, with an impressive cathedral and St. Severi Church forming the backdrop on one side, and half-timbered houses lining the other.
+If I could shout it from the roof, I would: Erfurt has one of the prettiest Christmas markets you’ll ever see.
+It’s held in a large, picturesque square, Domplatz, with an impressive cathedral and St. Severi Church forming the backdrop on one side, and half-timbered houses lining the other.
 The scene brings tears of joy to my eyes every time I go.

 German Christmas markets